NikitaKozlov/MVP-Navigation/README.md

 * **Master-Detail Pattern**.
 This could be useful in the case of tablet layout.
 * **ViewPager**.
 Some times instead of opening new screen we want to slide to another tab..

 Forth example illustrates how dependency injection makes code simpler and more decoupled.

 Fifth example shows how to work with Navigator in case of Presenters that retains on configuration change.
+It retains Presenter using [this library.](https://github.com/NikitaKozlov/RetainPresenter)